Chaoses-Ib/DirectoryOpus/Manual/scripting/script_editor/snippets.md

 The snippets panel lets you create and manage *code snippets*.
 These are intended to let you keep and curate a collection of small fragments of code that you might use often.
 The panel also lets you access the boilerplate templates for the various [script event handlers](/Manual/reference/scripting_reference/scripting_events/RAEDME.md), making it easy to add support for an event to an existing script.

 Opus maintains multiple sets of snippets for different languages - the dropdown at the top of the panel lets you select the language you want.
-You can add your own languages by duplicating one of the standard language files in the \<ib:inline-code\>`/dopusdata/Script Snippets`\</ib:inline-code\> folder.
+You can add your own languages by duplicating one of the standard language files in the `/dopusdata/Script Snippets` folder.

 ##### Adding snippets